greenplum-db/gpdb/README.macOS.md

 Currently, the GPDB utilities require that it be possible to `ssh` to localhost without using a password.
 To verify this, the following command should succeed without erroring, or requiring you to enter a password.
+You can use `hostname` to get the hostname of your machine.

 ```
 ssh <hostname of your machine>  # e.g., ssh briarwood